MatthewOrlinski/TransactionService/README.md

 ## Build and Run

-From the TransactionService directory run the gradel build script, on Windows this looks like:
+From the TransactionService directory run the gradel build script:

 * gradlew build